-Wisdom teeth, also known as your third molars, often become impacted causing pain and discomfort.
+Do you have a wisdom tooth that has become impacted causing pain and discomfort?
 In severe cases, infection can set in along with issues with your TMJ.
-If you don’t have enough room in your mouth for your wisdom teeth to successfully emerge, schedule a surgical removal of your wisdom teeth consultation with Stanislaus Oral Surgery today.
+It’s important to have enough room in your mouth for your wisdom teeth to successfully emerge.
+Schedule an appointment today for a consultation with Modesto’s finest Oral Surgeons at Stanislaus Oral Surgery today.
 You can schedule your appointment either online or over the phone.

 Do I need my wisdom teeth removed?

-There are several reasons why you might choose to have your wisdom teeth surgically removed.
+There are several reasons why you might choose to have a tooth surgically removed.
 If you are experiencing pain and discomfort in your jaw, there is a possibility they have become impacted.
-Impacted wisdom teeth occur when there is not enough room in your jaw for them and putting you at risk of:
+An impacted wisdom tooth occur when there is not enough room in your jaw for them and putting you at risk of:

 - TMJ issues

 If you are feeling pain in your jaw, waiting won’t make it go away.
 In fact, waiting too long puts you at greater risk of them becoming impacted and infected.

 What happens during surgical wisdom teeth extraction?

 Most times you will be sedated or under general anesthesia prior to your surgery, to keep you as comfortable as possible.
 First, your surgeon cuts away a portion of your gums to reveal the bone beneath.

 Next, your surgeon cuts into the bone to reveal your the inside of your impacted tooth.
 Often, your wisdom teeth will be broken into portions to make it easier to extract from the jawbone.
 Once the teeth are removed the area is thoroughly cleaned to remove any debris.

 Finally, the surgical sites are stitched up to promote healing and limit chances of infection.